yatima1460/yatima1460.github.io/CV.md

 # Curriculum Vitae

-CV as it was in July 2024
+CV as it was in September 2024

-## Yatima Santamorena
+# Yatima Santamorena

 [Ljubljana, Slovenia](https://maps.app.goo.gl/HkrXs5vaJ4y3X6vW8)

 [contact@yatima.me](mailto:contact@yatima.me)

-## Job Experience
+# Job Experience

+## Present

-### 2023 October - Present
+### 2023 October - ?

 Working as contractor in **People Can Fly** (**ex Epic Games Poland**) as a Senior Build Engineer.

 - 2023-2024: Maintained the current pipelines with Jenkins + Groovy and started implementing Epic Games' BuildGraph solution to simplify Unreal compilation.
-- 2024-Present: Currently implementing distributed Horde build system
+- 2024-Present: **Technical Product Owner** of the Epic Games' Horde build system used internally

-Pursuing in my free time a Cisco CCNA certification.
+    - Continuous collaboration with Epic Games to increase Horde stability
+    - CI in Horde for PCF games
+    - OpenID authentication with company's Google workspace

-### 2023 August - Present
+### 2023 August - ?

 I am presently working on retainer as a contractor for Anguilla-based consulting company NHB Consulting SEZC, providing networking support for MikroTik devices and cybersecurity coaching for its senior staff of digital nomads.

+### 2024 March - ?

+Pursuing in my free time a Cisco CCNA certification. <small><- Never enough time for this!</small>

+## Past

 ### 2023 June - August